On-farm animal welfare: Review of EU laws

 What is changing and why?

-The European Commission is reviewing its on-farm animal welfare rules, including the use of cages in breeding, and the killing of male day-old chicks in the laying hens sector.
+The European Commission is reviewing its on-farm animal welfare rules, including the use of cages in breeding (for laying hens, pigs, calves, pullets, broiler breeders, layer breeders, rabbits, ducks, geese, and quails), and the killing of male day-old chicks in the laying hens sector.
 The on-farm animal welfare rules of the European Union (EU) currently do not apply to imports of animals and animal products.
-The EU will review to what extent these animal welfare rules should apply to imports, in particular for poultry, pigs, calves, and rabbits, and their products.

 Actions

-There is an opportunity for exporters of animal products to the EU (specifically pork, poultry, calves, and rabbits) to provide input into this review through the European Commission’s Have Your Say webpage until 16 July 2025.
+There is an opportunity for exporters of animal products to the EU (specifically pork, poultry, calves, beef, eggs, milk, and their respective products) to respond through the European Commission’s Have Your Say webpage until 12 December 2025.
+This input can identify steps that could contribute to improving animal welfare, or identify potential challenges for exporting countries in applying EU rules.

 Timeline